thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 🌟  The 'ingress' addon is enabled
 ```

+# Kuberctl
+The kubectl tool is a Kubernetes command-line tool that allows you to interact with your Kubernetes cluster.
+It provides an easy way to perform tasks such as creating resources or
+redirecting cluster traffic.
+The kubectl tool is available for the three main operating systems (Linux, Windows and macOS).

 # Installing kuberctl in Windows

 1. Create a new folder, such as C:\kube, to use as the destination directory of the kubectl binary download.